New connections and opportunities to work with others are something that I am always interested in.

 When burnout reaches a level that you cannot address on your own, never underestimate the power of finding a good therapist.
 Do not hesitate to seek professional help- that is exactly why there are more therapists available now than ever- because they are needed and it works!

 I would love to talk with you or otherwise answer questions about emotional burnout.
-I am all the things I listed above, and an author of 11 diverse children’s books which reflect on issues and therapeutic skills for children.
+I am all the things I listed above, and an author of 11 diverse children’s books that reflect on issues and therapeutic skills for children.
 My books are geared towards children, but I work with clients of all ages and backgrounds.